Husqvarna vs Ambrogio

 Why did we buy a robot lawn mower?

 We moved into our house about 5 years ago.
-One of the main reasons for moving houses to have a bigger garden so our new house came with 4 acres of which 1.5 acres is grass that needs mowing.
-It’s split into a number of areas some so we bought a sit on mower to augment our petrol mower.
+One of the main reasons for moving was to have a bigger garden so our new house came with 4 acres of which 1.5 acres is grass that needs mowing so we bought a sit on mower to augment our petrol mower.

-Having used a robot mower for a season, we decided to look again at other manufacturers and found Ambrogio.
+Having used a robot mower for a season, we decided to look again at other manufacturers and found Ambrogio which could offer a wider range to cover all the areas of our garden.

 Installation of the 450X